ikmb/esga/docs/usage.md

 them into a single file first and make sure that the sequence names are not duplicated (this happens when you try to merge two Trinity assemblies, for example).

 #### `--proteins_targeted`
 Location of a single FASTA file with exactly one proteome from your species of interest or a very closely related one.
+Make sure that this file contains more than just a few sequences as it expects to have a near complete proteome here.

 #### `--proteins`
 Location of a single FASTA file with protein sequences from related taxa.
 If you have multiple files, concatenate them into a single file first.